1jour1vin

 Food and wine pairings

-Enjoy as an aperitif, but also with langoustines, crayfish, scallops, fish in cream sauce, apple pies, etc.
+Enjoy it as an aperitif, but it also pairs well with langoustines, crayfish, scallops, fish in cream sauce, apple pies…

 Bettane & Desseauve